carboML/Airbnb_Madrid/README.md

 The dataset is full of information about the accommodates avaible in Airbnb in the city of Madrid.
 With all this information we are going to ask ourself a few questions:

-1.- Is the quantity of accommodation offer equal all arround Madrid?
+1.- Is the quantity of accommodation offer equal all arround Madrid? <br>
 2.- If a neighbourhood group has a lot of accommodations, does it mean that each of it's indiviual neighbourhood has it too?
 3.- Are the prices equal all over Madrid
 4.- How are the prices and availability rate in Madrid over the months